MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/walkthrough-desktop-application-java.md

   - java
 ---
 # Walkthrough: Bing Ads Desktop Application in Java
 This example Java console application prompts for user consent via the credentials that you provide, and then gets the accounts that the authenticated user can access.

-You must first [register an application](authentication-oauth.md#registerapplication) and take note of the client ID (registered application ID).
+You must first register an application and take note of the client ID (registered application ID).
+For more details about registering an application and the authorization code grant flow, see [Authentication with OAuth](authentication-oauth.md).

 You'll also need your production [developer token](get-started.md#get-developer-token).
 You can create the example step by step as described below or download more examples from [GitHub](https://github.com/BingAds/BingAds-Java-SDK/tree/master/examples).

 ## <a name="code"></a>Code Walkthrough